 The same is true with a home budget.
 The budget may allow for a certain fixed percentage on mortgages and credit card interest.
 When something happens to increase those interest rates, the result is unrecorded liabilities for the home operations.
 That is, something that was not anticipated in the home budget and does not have a place on the home balance sheet, will be treated as an unrecorded liability until the new expense is factored into household operations.

 Competent financial auditing seeks to keep the amount of unrecorded liabilities within a reasonable limit, mainly line items that are either unforeseen or are not meant to be included in financial statements until they can be accounted for in an existing classification.
-Unrecorded liabilities should never be seen as a catchall for issues that arise due to poor planning or management of resources.
-Careful observance of proper accounting procedures will go a long way in keeping unrecorded liabilities to a minimum in both the office and the home.
+They should never be seen as a catchall for issues that arise due to poor planning or management of resources.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!